panzerdp/dmitripavlutin.com/posts/174-javascript-enums/index.md

   }
 }

-const size1 = Sizes.medium         // a non existing enum value can be accessed
+const size1 = Sizes.medium         // a non-existing enum value can be accessed
 const size2 = Sizes.Medium = 'foo' // enum value can be overwritten accidentally
 ```